Western Airways: Origins and development

-On 26 September 1932, aircraft dealer Norman Wallace George Edgar started a twice-daily passenger service between Bristol (Whitchurch) Airport and Cardiff (Splott) Airport – a 20-minute trip in the De Havilland Fox Moth of his company, Norman Edgar & Co.
+On 26 September 1932, aircraft dealer Norman Wallace George Edgar started a twice-daily passenger service between Bristol (Whitchurch) Airport and Cardiff (Splott) Airport – a 20-minute trip in the De Havilland Fox Moth of his company, Norman Edgar & Co..
 At that time a road journey between Bristol and Cardiff meant either crossing the Severn by the Aust Ferry, or a long detour upstream via Gloucester.

+Norman Edgar (Western Airways)

-Business boomed, and Edgar formed a new company, Norman Edgar (Western Airways) Ltd at Whitchurch, with a larger aircraft, a De Havilland Dragon.
+Business boomed, and in September 1933 Edgar formed a new company, Norman Edgar (Western Airways) Ltd. at Whitchurch, with a larger aircraft, a De Havilland Dragon.
 New routes were added, across the English Channel to Le Touquet and Paris, and also to Cardiff and Bournemouth (Christchurch), as that airport's first airline service.
 Further Dragons were added to the fleet, and Edgar decided to look for a new base.

 In January 1933 Edgar approached the council of Weston-super-Mare to finance the construction of a new airfield.
 Convinced, the council bought the land and construction started in February 1936.
 Edgar's company started two new ventures: Western Air Transport whose role was 'to operate airlines', and Airways Union, to 'establish lines of aerial connection'.
 Airways Union appears to have been a holding company for all of the planned activities.
 Western Airways was to manage the new Weston-super-Mare Airport for a fee that would help to mitigate the landing and per-passenger fees charged by the council to recover its large investment.
 In May, the new airport was licensed for De Havilland Dragon flights and, to Edgar's dismay, Railway Air Services started flights on two routes the same month, one to Cardiff and Whitchurch, and another via Cardiff and Haldon, Devon, to Plymouth (Roborough) Airport.

 With the help of good publicity, Edgar soon responded with the Weston to Cardiff 'air ferry', another between Weston and Whitchurch, and a route to Birmingham (Castle Bromwich).
 By the end of July 1936 the company had relocated to Weston and the fleet had expanded to four Dragons, plus two De Havilland Puss Moths and a Gipsy Moth available for charter and pleasure flights.
 To Edgar's great relief, Railway Air Services withdrew all its services from Weston on 12 September, leaving his company with no competition.